-As you’re making summer time excursion plans, remember the fact that being on a seaside doesn’t mean we should neglect about birds.
-There are a few new chook books and different nature titles you could pop into your seaside tote at the side of the sun display screen and beer.
+As you’re making summertime excursion plans, remember that being on a seaside doesn’t mean we should neglect birds.
+A few new chook books and different nature titles you could pop into your seaside tote at the side of the sun display screen and beer.

 Plevin encourages the reader to bolster our connections to nature.
 She places it evidently: “Above all, simply get outside.”
 This is an inspiring and available ebook that is punctuated with calming images.
 In each of the fast chapters, there may be a kernel of insight.

 If you haven’t but looked at Best Places to Bird in Ontario